Twinning Partnership Program to Strengthen Primary Health Care (PHC) in Ethiopia

 In addition, human resources are essential building blocks of any healthcare system, including PHC and HEP.
 Attrition and demotivation are common challenges in the provision of PHC in developing countries, including Ethiopia.
 A system of introducing efficient human resources management for PHC is critical for success.
 Strengthening the leadership, management, and governance of the PHC system as part of the project design is helping to make the approach more sustainable and outcome-oriented.

-AIHA is co-implementing this project with Johns Hopkins University (JHU) to best support the IPHC-E and strengthen its institutional and human resource capacity.
+AIHA is co-implementing this project with Johns Hopkins University (JHU) to best support the IPHC-E and strengthen its institutional and human resource capacity through a broad matrix of technical assistance.
 Stakeholders devised a strategy for transforming the existing PHC system on a national and regional level.
 The project supports the implementation plan and has established a phase-based approach and resources necessary for a comprehensive PHC delivery system that can be achieved in five years during which time the IPHC-E is expected to become a fully functional and independent entity.

 The project is strengthening the training programs for healthcare providers to improve Ethiopia’s PHC system as well as contributing to the effective implementation of continuous capacity-building programs for health sector leaders at different levels.
 It is training human resources for health not only to provide critical health care services, but also to become change agents in the PHC system.

-AIHA and our twinning partners at the University of Queensland (UQ) in Brisbane, Australia, have been working with JHU and other stakeholders to transform the existing system into one that complies with modern criteria for UHC by supporting the provision of technical assistance and training for IPHC-E staff in pedagogy, research, and evidence-based PHC practices, among other things.
+Drawing on our 30+ years of experience implementing twinning partnerships to effectively and sustainably develop institutional and human resource capacity, AIHA engaged the University of Queensland (UQ) in Brisbane, Australia, to provide technical assistance and support to IPHC-E. Through this partnership, we worked with JHU and other stakeholders to transform the existing system into one that complies with modern criteria for UHC by supporting the provision of technical assistance and training for IPHC-E staff in pedagogy, research, and evidence-based PHC practices, among other things.
 This has allowed the institution to have its own pool of trainers that are fully able to take over training activities moving forward.

 AIHA’s Focus Areas

 AIHA and JHU are working collaboratively alongside the IPHC-E, with our specific interventions focused on leveraging our hallmark twinning model and existing partnerships, networks, and experience to build the capacity of the IPHC-E at the national and regional level in technical areas identified during the initial needs assessment.
-Namely, AIHA is helping establish processes and systems for sharing best practices and lessons learned; improving human resource training capacity; and supporting the IPHC-E’s efforts to become a WHO Collaborating Center for primary health care.
+Namely, AIHA helped establish processes and systems for sharing best practices and lessons learned; improved human resource training capacity; and supported the IPHC-E’s efforts to become a WHO Collaborating Center for Primary Health Care.

-With the assistance of AIHA’s twinning partner, the University of Queensland, the project is providing technical assistance to fill the gap in designing standardized training curricula as well as provide TOTs on selected topics such as maternal and child health, behavior change communication, health education, and communications.
-The specific trainings were selected based on an assessment of current policies, existing infrastructure, and service delivery.
+With the assistance of AIHA’s twinning partner, the University of Queensland, the project provided technical assistance to fill the gap in designing standardized training curricula as well as provide TOTs on selected topics, such as maternal and child health, behavior change communication, health education, and communications.
+The specific trainings were selected based on an assessment of existing policies, infrastructure, and service delivery practices.

 Project Accomplishments